Holoratte/ArdumowerDK/README.md

 	 ',' or '|' or '{' or '}' should not be used in the debug strings since these characters are used for filtering normal communication (commands/plot data)

+#Save settings to file
+	it's now possible to save your mowers settings to ta txt file Timer settings are ignored

 #use at your own risk